xielaobanyy/causal-imt/README.md

 # causal-imt
-This is the official implementation of the paper "Assessment of Intima-Media Thickening in Ultrasound Videos via a Causal-Inspired Model with Chain-of-Thought Guidance".
+This is the official implementation of the paper "A Causality-Inspired Model for Intima-Media Thickening Assessment in Ultrasound Videos".
 The code will be released soon！

 ## Introduction